FedyaNyet/AI-final/README.md

 This is a simple maze solving game who's sole purpose is to find the optimal path from a start to finish.

-To get started the quick and dirty way, simply run `$python Engine.py` to solve one of the mazes embded in the Engine.py file.
+To get started the quick and dirty way, simply run `$ python Engine.py` to solve one of the mazes embded in the Engine.py file.

-To have some more fun with the solver, run a python shell (`$python`) and paste the following code into the CLI.
+To have some more fun with the solver, run python (`$ python`) and paste the following into the interpreter.

     from Maze import *